 For information on Volvo's permitted trailer weights, see Towing capacity and towball load (p.
-425).
+405).

 The stated maximum permitted trailer weights are those permitted by Volvo.
 National vehicle regulations can further limit trailer weights and speeds.
-Towbars can be certified for higher towing weights than the car can actually tow.
+Towbars may be certified for higher or lower towing weights than the car can actually tow.